Tochukz/Angular/Pro-Angular6/README.md

 ### Chapter 18: Using and Creating Pipes
 Pipes should be simple and focused on preparing data.
 You can implement data preparation code in components directives, but that makes it header to reuse in other parts of the application.

+To continue later...

+### Chapter 19: Using Services
+Services are classes to which the `@Injectable` decorator has been applied.
+Services can be used to distribute shared objects by declare the service as a constructor argument.